edwin-finance/docs/community/contributing-guidelines.md

 # Contributing Guidelines

-Welcome to Edwin's contributing guide!
+Welcome to edwin's contributing guide!
 We're excited to have you join our community of contributors helping to build the future of DeFAI.

 ## Ways to Contribute

-There are many ways you can contribute to Edwin:
+There are many ways you can contribute to edwin:

 1. **Code Contributions**
    * Protocol integrations